Two loop virtual corrections to $b\to(d,s)\ell^+\ell^-$ and $c\to u\ell^+\ell^-$ for arbitrary momentum transfer: Supplemented files

 \section{Supplemented files}

-The analytical results and the fitted results for the masses of eq.~(\ref{eq:masses}) of the renormalized form factors induced by $\langle l\ell\ell|P_{1,2}|h\rangle$ are supplemented to the source files of this paper at \url{https://arxiv.org/abs/1707.00988}.
+The analytical results and the results fitted to points covering the range $|q^2|\le m_h^2$ for the masses of eq.~(\ref{eq:masses}) of the renormalized form factors induced by $\langle l\ell\ell|P_{1,2}|h\rangle$ are supplemented to the source files of this paper at \url{https://arxiv.org/abs/1707.00988}.
 These supplemented files are described in this appendix and can be used with, e.g., \texttt{Mathematica}.
-Recall that $F_1^{(7)}=\tfrac{-1}6F_2^{(7)}$ and that the light external mass is neglected.
+Recall that $F_1^{(7)}=\tfrac{-1}6F_2^{(7)}$, $F_1^{(9fac)}=\tfrac43F_2^{(9fac)}$, $F_{1,2}^{(7fac)}=0$ and that the light external mass is neglected.

 The fitted results are provided by the files \texttt{fit\_F*.dat}, where the asterisk specifies the form factor and the transition, e.g.\ \texttt{fit\_F92\_btods\_ccbar.dat} denotes the form factor $F_2^{(9)}$ for \mbox{$b\to(d,s)$} transitions via a $c\bar c$ loop (induced by $\langle P_2^{(c)}\rangle$).
 The fits are functions of polynomials and logarithms in $\texttt Q=q^2$ in units of $\text{GeV}^2$ and $\texttt{MU}=\mu^2/m_e^2$, where $m_e$ denotes the (heavy) external quark mass, e.g.\ $m_e=m_b$ for \mbox{$b\to(d,s)$} transitions.